-Los Angeles City College does accept transfer credits.
+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+Los Angeles City College accepts transfer credits.
 The school accepts AP creditbut not IB credits.
 Additionally, Los Angeles City College has a summer session, so students can earn credits during the summer.

 Los Angeles City College offers an orientation program before the start of fall classes to prepare new students for college life.

 |AP Credit Accepted||√|

 |IB Credits Accepted||X|

 Reminder: Los Angeles City College may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.